Working with Buddhists behind bars

 Venerable Thubten Chodron: Some of the guys I write to have committed the crimes that most terrify me.
 What is interesting is that I’m able to go beyond my fear of what they’ve done and see them as human beings.
 When they write letters, the stories they tell me pull at me sometimes.
 For example, someone in solitary will write about his loneliness and being cut off from his family.
 Then there’s the pain of those who live in the big dorms.
 People are constantly in their face, day and night, in very dangerous situations.
 The fact that they turn to the Three Jewels for refuge, and that it helps them, inspires me about the efficacy of Dharma practice.
 Seeing how some of these guys change over time and learn to deal with their stuff, that’s very inspiring also.
 They tell me what they used to be like, and yet here they are, open and willing to look at stuff inside themselves.
 I always feel that I receive much more than I give.

-Andrew: Do you think that being a Buddhist monastic changes the way you go about doing the prison work, or the way prisoners respond to you?
+Andrew: Do you think that being a Buddhist monastic changes the way you go about doing the prison work, or the way incarcerated people respond to you?

 Venerable Thubten Chodron: Sure.
 You’re wearing the “Buddhist uniform,” so, just as in the rest of society, they relate to you in a different way–whatever their preconceptions happen to be.
 Some people are more suspicious of you, others respect you more.
 The men I write to get a sense of commitment from the fact that I’m a nun.
 Many of them have had difficulty with commitment in their lives.
 Also, they may feel starved for sense pleasure, but here we are, we’ve voluntarily given it up and we’re happy!
 They think, “Oh, they’re happy and they’re doing without the same things I’m doing without.
 Maybe I can be happy without that stuff too!”